javawolfpack/CCSC-Tutorial/create_instance.md

 ![GCP Create Instance 13](https://github.com/javawolfpack/CCSC-Tutorial/raw/main/assets/createinstance13_addsshkey.png "Figure 19: GCP Create Instance 13")

-At the end of your public SSH keys there is always a section that is *<username>@<hostname>* that represents who you are on the machine that created the key.
+At the end of your public SSH keys there is always a section that is *username@hostname* that represents who you are on the machine that created the key.
 GCP will generate a new user account with the same *username* as this part of your key, you can change this in the form and your keys will still work.

 ###